photon-platform/.photon/README.md

 typing `sites` followed by the site folder name, will `cd` to the `user` folder of the site and load its `.photon` source file. it also prints the title of the site from the command line.

-once you have this site context, you can use the the following commands
+once you have this site context, you can use the following commands

 - `th` - jump to photon theme submodule
 - `ch` - jump to child theme folder